Tranquil-Flow/carnation-radio/TASKS.md

   - No wallet required

 ### 8. Optional On-Chain Registration UI
-- [x] After successful Mode B decrypt, show optional prompt:
+- [ ] After successful Mode B decrypt, show optional prompt:
   - "Register your address for direct future messages (no claim link needed)"
   - "This sends one transaction and permanently links your address to Carnation."
   - [Register on Base — ~$0.01 gas] [Skip, keep no trace]
   - Default: dismissed/skipped
-- [x] After successful Mode A decrypt (wallet connected):
+- [ ] After successful Mode A decrypt (wallet connected):
   - Check if they're registered.
 If not, show same optional prompt
   - If already registered: no prompt
+  - NOTE: registerSelf() exists in frontend/lib/registry.ts but is NOT called from app/page.tsx — wire it up

 ### 9. Encode Tab UX — Recipient Input
 - [x] Replace current "Paste recipient's public key (02... or 03...)" input with: